 The designer had always been a lover of architecture, illustrated through the distinctive baroque style that informed his designs.
 So, the Queensland luxury hotel seemed like an extravagant new way of expressing the ethos of the brand.
 Fashion was now not only something to wear, but also a destination.

 Fashion-branded hotels allow designers to express their vision in a new way and create an immersive experience few fashionistas could resist.
 The Palazzo Versace Gold Coast stood on its own for almost a decade, until Giorgio Armani decided to open his own branded hotel in the new Downtown Dubai development.
 Now, an entire crop of designer hotels dots the globe, as the idea has caught fire.
-Designer-crazed Dubai boasts no less than three hotels of this caliber—the Armani Dubai, Palazzo Versace Dubai, and now the Bulgari Resort Dubai.
+Designer-crazed Dubai boasts no less than three hotels of this caliber—the Armani Dubai, Palazzo Versace Dubai, and now the Bulgari Resort Dubai are some of the most luxurious, best hotels in Dubai.

 Outfitted in grey, muted tones, the Armani hotel in Dubai reflects the sleek, modern aesthetic of both the skyscrapers that surround it and the designer brand itself.
 The furnishings and amenities are all designed by the Armani design house, which serves as an extension of the understated Armani/Casa home collection.
 The hotel occupies 11 floors of the tallest building in the world, the 163-floor Burj Khalifa, while other parts of the building offer Armani-designed residences.